 The films starring Sonja Henie were to watch her skate.

 Attack of the Clones owes most of its popularity to Jango Fett.
 Some people went for the massive hellstorm of special effects that is the last quarter of the movie, including Yoda wielding a lightsaber (as the film wore on in theaters commercials started airing saying "who da man?
 Yoda man" to capitalize on what was certainly the film's largest draw).
 Others came come to watch the space battles, or the Jedi fight scenes.

 Most people only go to the James Bond films for the action and to see beautiful women in various states of undress.

-On that note, Wild Things: Denise Richards gets 'em out, makes out with Neve Campbell in a swimming pool and they have a threesome with Matt Dillon.
-Yes there was a plot, and it wasn't half bad either.
-The sequels have a similar reputation, except for the "plot" part.
+Wild Things: Denise Richards gets them out, makes out with Neve Campbell in a swimming pool and they have a threesome with Matt Dillon.
+There's also that strip of Kevin's Bacon.
+The sequels have a similar reputation, except with a less acclaimed plot.

 A large percentage of the Tekken film's sparse audience likely went just to see Lateef Crowder playing Eddy Gordo.
 The smart ones just settled for watching his scenes on YouTube.

 You may like the Melodrama of Tyler Perry's movies and plays, but you are more likely there to watch Madea's shenanigans.

 Avatar is perhaps the highest-grossing film ever so farnote "Perhaps" because that's without taking into account home video sales or adjusting for inflation..
 However, just about everyone went to watch it only for the stunning effects.